BeholdSocial/behold-svelte/README.md

 ## A note about SSR

-Because these widgets are inherantly dynamic in nature, they are client-side only, and won't be pre-rendered by SSR or SSG.
-That means there will be a moment before they render that their height will be 0px.
+This component relies on client-only APIs and won't be pre-rendered by SSR or SSG.
+That means there will be a brief moment before it renders where its height will be 0px.
 You can prevent layout shifts this may cause by applying dimensions to a container element with CSS.

 ## Other framework components